-Monarch Conservation Agreement with Assurances
+Monarch Candidate Conservation Agreement with Assurances

-The Rights-of-Way as Habitat Working Group at the University of Illinois-Chicago is leading a national, multi-sector collaborative effort to develop a voluntary conservation agreement to provide habitat for the monarch butterfly.
-More than 40 organizations from across the energy and transportation sectors worked together to develop a Candidate Conservation Agreement with Assurances (CCAA) that encourages non-federal landowners and land managers to adopt measures to create net conservation benefits for the monarch butterfly.
-The effort is unprecedented in terms of its cross-sector participation and geographic extent.
-The agreement is expected to span the entire contiguous 48 states and encompass millions of acres of habitat.
+The University of Illinois-Chicago administers the nationwide Monarch CCAA for energy and transportation lands, which encourages non-federal landowners and land managers in the energy and transportation sectors to adopt measures to create net conservation benefits for the monarch butterfly.
+The agreement is unprecedented in terms of its cross-sector participation and geographic extent.
+The agreement spans the entire contiguous 48 states and is expected to eventually encompass millions of acres of habitat.